 The official Jazz Fest action ends early in the evening, but the party continues all over town until the wee hours of the night.

-For serious night-owls, there is plenty of late night fun to be had across New Orleans.
+For serious night owls, there is plenty of late-night fun to be had across New Orleans.
 The French Quarter hosts plenty of after-hours events and concerts, including our very own Carousel Bar & Lounge.
-Frenchmen Street teems with jazz clubs that keep the party going until the sun comes up.
-Tipitina’s, located uptown, is a favorite after-hours venue for Jazz Fest regulars, as features the annual Midnight Preserves concert series hosted at Preservation Hall.
+Frenchmen Street teems with jazz clubs that keep the party going until sunrise.
+Tipitina’s, located uptown, is a favorite after-hours venue for Jazz Fest regulars, featuring the annual Midnight Preserves concert series hosted at Preservation Hall.
 Both events typically sell out in advance, so be sure to grab your tickets early.

 Hotel Monteleone is a short walk away from the beignets and cafe au lait of world-famous Cafe du Monde.
 (Photo courtesy Flickr user Todd Carr)

-Hotel Monteleone is a short walk away from the beignets and cafe au lait of world-famous Cafe du Monde.
-(Photo by Todd Carr via Flickr)
+Hotel Monteleone is a short walk away from the beignets and cafe au lait of the world-famous Cafe du Monde.
+(Photo courtesy Flickr user Todd Carr)

 Exploring The French Quarter On Your Day Off